How to start and stop spring boot application using scripts?

 The shutdown script makes use of the PID file created by the startup script.
 This allows us to locate and kill the exact process we spawned earlier.
 The script is pretty simple, and I believe this doesn’t need any explanation.

-I know that i’m overkilling the topic here.
+I know that I’m overkilling the topic here.
 But for the sake of completeness, Here is your restart.sh

 .